Guide to Third Party Mandates

 To set up a Third Party Mandate, you’ll need:

 a Nationwide current or savings account.
-Unfortunately, a Third Party Mandate cannot be set up for Fixed Rate Bonds and ISAs, all Trust Accounts (these are children’s accounts held in the name of an adult), Business Investor or Portfolio Investor
+Unfortunately, a Third Party Mandate cannot be set up for Fixed Rate Bonds and ISAs, all Trust Accounts (these include children’s accounts held in the name of an adult), Business Investor or Portfolio Investor

 to be 18 years old or over